cagaragrzegorz/e2e-testing/README.md

 # E2E tests

-This is a repository that contains different examples of E2E testing solution including different tools and languages.
+This is a repository that contains different examples of E2E testing solutions including different tools and languages.

 More info in all subprojects.